-The committee shall consider policies relating to university and student publications and matters concerning public relations.

-To be responsible for seeing that all the university publications are of good quality and of good taste.

-To assist the President and other administrative officers in the public relations activities of the university.

-To approve the financial budget and such other

-University Theatre matters that arise.
+- The committee shall consider policies relating to university and student publications and matters concerning public relations. - 2.
+To be responsible for seeing that all the university publications are of good quality and in good taste. - 3.
+To assist the President and other administrative officers in the public relations activities of the university. - 4.
+To approve the financial budget and such other University Theatre matters that arise. - 5.
 To examine and approve periodically the annual budget for each student publication, and to pass upon any unforeseen extra or unusual expenditures that may have arisen during the year and were not included in the budget.
-The committee shall review the expenditure of funds and limit expenditures to those items directly applicable to the preparation, publication, and distribution of the publication.

-To approve the editorial policies of all university publications not supervised by a faculty adviser appointed by the President of the university.

-To perform such other duties as the President of the university and/or the University Council may assign.
+The committee shall review the expenditure of funds and limit expenditures to those items directly applicable to the preparation, publication, and distribution of the publication. - 6.
+To approve the editorial policies of all university publications not supervised by a faculty advisor appointed by the President of the university. - To perform such other duties as the President of the university and/or the University Council may assign.